CryptoBureau01/blockmesh/README.md

 This script provides an interactive command-line interface to manage BlockMesh node operations, including installation, setup, service management, and cleanup.
 The menu-driven tool includes options for each operation, with on-screen feedback for each step.

   ### Features
-      1. Install Dependencies: Installs essential tools such as `curl`, `wget`, `tar`, `jq`, and `git` for node setup.
+      -  Install Dependencies: Installs essential tools such as curl, wget, tar, jq, and git for node setup.
-      2. Setup Node: Downloads and extracts the BlockMesh CLI, configuring it for system use.
+      -  Setup Node: Downloads and extracts the BlockMesh CLI, configuring it for system use.
-      3. Run Node: Sets up and starts a systemd service for BlockMesh, with prompts for user credentials.
+      -  Run Node: Sets up and starts a systemd service for BlockMesh, with prompts for user credentials.
-      4. Logs Checker: Displays the last 100 lines of logs for BlockMesh to assist with troubleshooting.
+      -  Logs Checker: Displays the last 100 lines of logs for BlockMesh to assist with troubleshooting.
-      5. Restart Node: Restarts the BlockMesh systemd service.
+      -  Restart Node: Restarts the BlockMesh systemd service.
-      6. Delete Node: Stops, disables, and removes all files associated with the BlockMesh service.
+      -  Delete Node: Stops, disables, and removes all files associated with the BlockMesh service.
-      7. Exit: Exits the script interface.
+      -  Exit: Exits the script interface.

 ____________________________________________________________________________________________________________________________